HNW Lending Review

 HNW Lending* is transparent with 4thWay, sharing a great deal of detailed information and data with us.
 It’s quick to respond to our questions.
 Its history is deep enough for our full risk-modelling techniques (enabling us to assess it for a 4thWay PLUS Rating).

-While 4thWay gets detailed information, HNW Lending should provide much more information and statistics on its website directly to potential lenders, particularly on the proportion of outstanding bad debts, so that lenders can better understand the types of loans they are getting into.
+While 4thWay gets detailed information, HNW Lending should provide much more information and statistics on its website directly to potential lenders, particularly on the proportion of outstanding bad debts, so that lenders can better understand the types of loans they’re getting into.

 Information available to non-registered users of the HNW Lending website lacks clarity on such things as its first-loss cover, auto-lend interest rates and late loans.

-HNW Lending does however provide detailed information on each loan to signed-in investors.
-It also shows them the current status of each loan, including late or bad loans that are held in the auto-lend account, as well as information on the first-loss paid for by an HNW Lending director.
+To signed-in lenders, HNW Lending provides detailed information on each loan.
+It shows them the current status of each loan, including late or bad loans that are held in the auto-lend account, as well as information on the first-loss paid for by an HNW Lending director.

 Is HNW Lending profitable?